The Anglican Mission in America and Three Streams

 By definition, a missionary society is a religious organization dedicated to the support of Christian mission, such as evangelism, education, economic development and church planting.
-This model has biblical origins that can be traced back to Acts chapter 13, when Paul and Barnabas were identified by the Holy Spirit and sent out by the church in Antioch on what would become Paul’s first missionary journey.
+This model has biblical origins that can be traced back to Acts chapter 13, when St. Paul and Barnabas were identified by the Holy Spirit and sent out by the church in Antioch on what would become Paul’s first missionary journey.
 As described earlier, Patrick and his successors further embodied this missional approach in Ireland, and it has continued throughout the history of the Church.